wdmssk/netty-echo/README.md

 ````

 After connecting to the server, type a message and press ENTER.
-The server should sent echo to the terminal.
+The server should send echo to the terminal.

 Note: I only tested with [`GNU netcat`](http://netcat.sourceforge.net/)